Global Stocks Edge Higher on Optimism Over Economic Reopening

 Coronavirus-related deaths in the U.S. neared 100,000, prompting officials to urge caution as Americans venture outside over the holiday weekend.
 Authorities across the world remain on high alert for a second wave of infections -- which could trigger another round of lockdowns that further cripple the economy -- as restrictions are eased in many regions.
 The Trump administration imposed new travel restrictions on Brazil on Sunday after Covid-19 cases there rose sharply.

 Among European equities, Bayer was one of the best performers.
-The stock rose 8.7% following a report that the German chemical company has made significant headway in settling lawsuits in the U.S. related to its Roundup weedkiller.
-Shares in Deutsche Lufthansa gained almost 5% following a report that the German government reached an agreement with the airline on state aid.
+The stock rose 8% following a report that the German chemical company has made significant headway in settling lawsuits in the U.S. related to its Roundup weedkiller.
+Shares in Deutsche Lufthansa gained 6.2% following a report that the German government reached an agreement with the airline on state aid.

 Most major Asia-Pacific equity benchmarks closed higher on Monday, with Japan's Nikkei 225 Index climbing 1.7% and the Australian gauge advancing 2.2%.